Discover the visible history of Sydney Observatory and view the impressive features that played significant roles in Sydney’s colonial history.

 - astronomical events including equinoxes, solstices, meteor showers and eclipses

 - various shipping signals

 Before the Observatory was built, Sydney didn’t have an accurate time standard.
 The Observatory’s first function was to calculate the correct time from the movement of the stars.
-The time ball signalled the time to ships and the post office in Martin Place at 1pm each day, accompanied by a cannon blast to provide an audio as well as visual notification.
+The Time Ball signaled the time to ships and the post office in Martin Place at 1pm each day, accompanied by a cannon blast, providing an audio and visual notification.

 Read more about the Time Ball and its history in the MAAS online collection.